SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.4.9

+- Fixed the incorrect texture of the side of some road blocks.

 ### 1.4.8

 - Fixed the issue of incompatibility with Sinytra Connector.